Growing your family wealth.

-We are the Philadelphia area leader for Pennsylvania life insurance, financial business planning and estate planning in the Philadelphia area.
-Contact one of our financial advisors to see why we lead the financial way to wealth in Pennsylvania.
+We are the Philadelphia area leader for Pennsylvania life insurance, and estate planning utilizing tax free transfers in the Philadelphia area.

-Our objective is to help you, your family and/or your business prepare for a secure financial future.
-To accomplish this, we take a step-by-step approach to personal and business planning designed to help you identify and address your unique goals.
-Together, we evaluate your current financial situation, determine your future financial objectives, then implement a strategy to help you reach them.
-We then provide ongoing reviews of your plan to make sure it continues to keep up with any changes in your life.
+Our objective is to help you, your family and/or your business prepare for a secure future.
+To accomplish this, we take a step-by-step approach to personal and business strategies designed to help you identify and address your unique goals.
+Together, we evaluate your current savings and protection situation, determine your future safe, secure objectives, then implement a strategy to help you reach them.
+We then provide ongoing reviews of your strategy to make sure it continues to keep up with any changes in your life.

-We have a dedicated, loyal and experienced financial advisors and staff to assist you, and we are committed to providing uncompromising service choices.
+We have a dedicated, loyal and experienced team to assist you, and we are committed to providing uncompromising service choices.
 Our office is open 7 days a week to serve you.
 We pride ourselves in being flexible enough to meet the needs of our busiest clients.

-Please call us if you have any questions about our firm or the range of financial products and services we provide.
-Our financial firm has a relationship with a variety of financial services companies, so if we don’t have a product or service, we know a group that does.
+Please call us if you have any questions about our firm or the range of guaranteed products and services we provide.
+Our firm has a relationship with a variety of different companies to best serve your specific goals, dreams, and desires.

 Wesselt Capital Group is located in Collegeville in beautiful Montgomery County, Pennsylvania.

-Why savings is the cornerstone of financial well-being
+Why savings is the cornerstone of the First Phase of Economic Development

-Savings.
-Protection.
-Growth.
-These three components can help build a sound financial plan—but savings is the keystone practice.
+Saving and Protection.
+These are two components to help build a sound, safe, secure strategy.
 Why?
-Rich Wesselt, founder and principal of Wesselt Capital Group, explains.
+Rich Wesselt, founder of Wesselt Capital Group, explains.